 Surgery is rarely needed for hamstring injuries.
-However, it may be needed for an avulsion to reattach the torn hamstring tendon to the pelvis especially if the tendon is >2cm from its normal attachment site.
+However, may be needed for an avulsion to reattach the torn hamstring tendon to the pelvis especially if the tendon is >2cm from its normal attachment site.
 If surgery is delayed after an avulsion, the tendon may begin to retract further down the leg, and scar tissue may form around the torn end of the tendon.
 Both of these factors make it more difficult to do the surgery.

 To begin the operation, an incision is made in the skin over the spot where the hamstring tendon normally attaches to the pelvis at the gluteal fold.
 Dr. Kiritsis locates the torn end of the hamstring tendon.
 Forceps are inserted into the incision to grasp the free end of the torn hamstring tendon.
 Dr. Kiritsis pulls on the forceps to get the end of the hamstring back to its normal attachment.
 He cuts away scar tissue from the free end of the hamstring tendon.

 The original attachment on the pelvis, the ischial tuberosity, is prepared.
 An instrument called a burr is used to shave off the surface of the tuberosity.
-Suture anchors are used to reattach the end of the hamstring tendon to the pelvis.
+Suture anchors are used to reattaching the end of the hamstring tendon to the pelvis.

 When Dr. Kiritsis is satisfied with the repair, the skin incisions are closed.